 You may have read something on the internet somewhere about some study that was done, “proving” that Elderberry causes a cytokine storm.

-The most important answer that i can give you to this concern is:
+The most important answer that i can give you to this concern is this:

 If you are concerned, do not work with Elderberry.
-There are so many herbs in the world, and so many of them are helpful in so many ways, you do not need to rely on one individual herb if you feel concerned about its safety, or if you are allergic to it, or anything else.
+There are so many herbs in the world, helpful in so many ways.
+You do not need to rely on one individual herb if you feel concerned about its safety, or if you are allergic to it, or anything else.
 It doesn’t matter how much someone else loves that herb and says it’s the best thing for them: not all best herbs are best for all bodies.
 The best thing for you is the best thing for you, not necessarily the best thing for someone else.

 Ok, but what is the story with Elderberry, and why do people think that it’s causing cytokine storms?

 Well first, we need to understand what a “cytokine storm” is.